I often talk about how I believe that real-world math is what matters.

 - Pinterest: Unschooling high school science and math – This is a board I started this year (with contributions from my friend Karen of Homeschool Girls) to try to compile specific higher-level real world resources and conversation-starters.

 - The Life of Fred book series – I’ve talked about this series often.
 It’s a math textbook series – sort of.
 It’s a story about a 5-year-old math genius named Fred, and instead of tons of exercises, it tells stories about how Fred encounters everything from arithmetic to calculus in the real world.
-Sarah likes reading the stories, and we highly recommend it.
+Ashar likes reading the stories, and we highly recommend it.
 While this is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.

-- Digital currency: Video games for math – This post focuses mainly on games Sarah played when she was a little younger, but it poses some questions to help you think more expansively about how math appears in your family’s favorite games.
+- Digital currency: Video games for math – This post focuses mainly on games Ashar played when she was a little younger, but it poses some questions to help you think more expansively about how math appears in your family’s favorite games.

 Bringing homeschool subjects to life